-Yes, SMS has emerged as the preferred method of communication in our personal lives, but it's no surprise to find SMS gaining traction for professional interactions as well.
+Yes, SMS has emerged as the preferred method of communication in our personal lives, but it’s no surprise to find SMS gaining traction for professional interactions as well.
 While faxes and pagers were previously mainstays of healthcare engagement, texting is rapidly becoming the norm rather than the exception.
-So, you may be wondering - what are some advantages to improved communication via SMS in healthcare?
+So, you may be wondering: What are some advantages to using SMS in healthcare?

 With the increased likelihood of a text message being opened, the pressure to make sure that it represents your practice and what you accurately want to promote can be daunting.
 What’s more, it can be difficult to add branding or graphics to a text message and without a hook, the message is likely to be left on read.
 Under these circumstances, the appeal of eye-catching emoticons and emojis quickly becomes apparent.

 Emoticons, which are text-based facial expressions, or emojis, which are small icon pictures, have the power to change the tone of your message into something relatable and worth engaging with (when utilized appropriately).
 On the other hand, emojis or emoticons can be subject to individual interpretation and may not always have the desired effect.
-There have even been instances in courts where the verdict was influenced by niche understandings of emojis that most people would consider completely innocuous!
+There have even been legal proceedings where the verdict was influenced by niche understandings of emojis that most people would consider completely innocuous!

-That being said, it is largely accepted that a message with emojis or emoticons has a less professional impression, but it's up to you to find your brand and choose how you want to personify your patient engagement efforts.
-Just keep in mind that texting, like all other forms of communication, especially when it comes to representing your therapy and rehab practice, comes with its own etiquette in addition to HIPAA security regulations.
+That being said, it’s largely accepted that a message with emojis or emoticons creates a more casual tone, but it’s up to you to find your brand and choose how you want to personify your patient engagement efforts.
+Just keep in mind that texting, like all other forms of communication—especially when it comes to representing your therapy and rehab practice—comes with its own etiquette in addition to HIPAA security regulations.

 HIPAA Compliance and Security Rules